 It’s your dream to build a beautiful home.
 A beautiful name has already been chosen for the home.
 What the design will be and where the furniture will be kept is also planned.
 Now a piece of land is needed to build the house.

-Here, if we consider the website to home, then the name is its domain.
+Here, if we consider the website with home, then the name is its domain.
 The outlook of the website is its design.
 And the furniture is its content.

 Now we need a piece of virtual space to keep this website online.
 In the terminology of the Internet, this virtual space is hosting.